Unsupervised Local Discrimination for Medical Images: Related Work

 \subsection{Cross-domain Knowledge Transfer}

-Cross-domain knowledge transfer aims to improve the performance in target domain with the help of knowledge from related domains.
-According to the differences in medical scenarios, it can be mainly divided into domain adaptation and synthetic segmentation.
-For medical image processing, due to the changes in imaging condition, the shift between the distributions of existing labeled data and target data usually makes the pre-trained model failed in the new domain.
-To address this problem, \textbf{domain adaptation} is the mainstay, which adjusts model in source domain to be finely generalized in target domain \cite{wilson2020survey,ahn2020unsupervised}.
+The purpose of cross-domain knowledge transfer is to improve the performance of tasks in the target domain by utilizing the knowledge from related domains.
+According to differences in the working mechanisms, it can be divided into domain adaptation and synthetic segmentation. \textbf{Domain adaptation} aims to adjust the trained model in the source domain to be generalized in the target domain \cite{wilson2020survey,ahn2020unsupervised}, which effectively alleviates the degeneration of the model caused by the changing imaging conditions.

-\textbf{Synthetic segmentation} is a unique cross-domain knowledge transferring framework for medical images to utilize knowledge across modalities \cite{yang2020unsupervised,8494797,zhang2018translating,zhou2021anatomy}.
-Its inspiration is the content consistency among corresponding medical modalities, e.g., the head or abdominal CT has the similar organs and tissues with corresponding MRI.
-Therefore, synthetic segmentation usually utilizes image translation to get synthetic target modality images from source labeled images.
-After that, the synthetic images will be accompanied with original real labels to train a segmentation network and this model can be directly applied in target modality.
-Synthetic segmentation is widely investigated in cross-modality such as CT-MR \cite{yang2020unsupervised,8494797}, CBCT-MR \cite{zhou2021anatomy}.
-And among them, CycleGAN-based synthetic segmentation, which is an unsupervised framework based on unpaired images, has obtained more attention than supervised ones \cite{yang2020unsupervised,8494797,zhang2018translating,chen2020anatomy}.
-In addition to some paper directly use CycleGAN as a component of their framework \cite{dong2019synthetic,sandfort2019data}, there are also methods enhancing CycleGAN with various constraints to get a better synthetic segmentation \cite{8494797,chen2020anatomy,yang2020unsupervised}.
+\textbf{Synthetic segmentation} is a unique cross-domain knowledge transfer framework for medical images to share knowledge across modalities \cite{yang2020unsupervised,8494797,zhang2018translating,zhou2021anatomy}.
+It is based on the hypothesis that images of medical modalities focusing on the same body part, such as the head CT and the head MRI, share similar organs and tissues.
+Based on this, synthetic segmentation usually utilizes image translation to get synthetic target modality images from source labeled images.
+After that, the synthetic images are accompanied by original real labels to train a segmentation network and this model can be directly applied to the target modality.
+Synthetic segmentation has been widely investigated in cross-modality pairs, such as CT-MR \cite{yang2020unsupervised,8494797}, and CBCT-MR \cite{zhou2021anatomy}.
+Recently, CycleGAN-based synthetic segmentation, which is an unsupervised framework based on unpaired images, has obtained more attention than supervised ones \cite{yang2020unsupervised,8494797,zhang2018translating,chen2020anatomy}.